Happy child in a wheelchair

 Get to know more about us:

 We provide hospice services to children and young people across East and West Sussex and South East Hampshire.
 Every year we support 300 children with life-limiting conditions to live their lives to the fullest.
-From day trips out and activities at the House, specialist care in their own homes and providing families with short breaks and support.

 If you’d like to support us to help us continue to provide our services, care and support for children and families who know they don’t have long together then there’s a few ways you can get involved: